Last Updated on

 1. Registered agent service, if you incorporated in a different state than you live in.

 This one is clear cut.
 If you don’t have a physical address in the state you’re forming your LLC in, then you don’t have a legal LLC.
-Example: if you form a Nevada LLC, then you need to live or have your business in Nevada with a physical address for the government to send tax returns and serve legal process on you.
+Example: if you form a Nevada LLC, then you need to have a registered agent who is someone (or a company) with a physical street address in Nevada.
+The registered agent is the central contact for the government to send tax returns and serve legal process on you.
 If you don’t live or work there, then you need to hire a company with a physical presence in (for this example) Nevada.

 Services you can live without: